Judgment Day: In Your House: Storylines

 Once Austin was removed, McMahon resumed the ceremony.
 However, he announced that the deal he had brokered for Undertaker and Kane to receive a title shot was contingent on them protecting him from Austin.
 Since they had failed to do so, he said he was not going to award the WWF Championship to either one of them.
 Instead, the championship was to be considered vacant and Undertaker and Kane, “whether they liked it or not”, would face off for it at Judgment Day.
 McMahon then went further and inserted Austin into the contest as the special guest referee, saying that he wanted to see Austin “suffer the indignity” of having to count the fall and award the WWF Championship to one of the two men who caused him to lose it.

 McMahon then wished the brothers luck, claiming they were going to need it.
 He then claimed that dealing with the two of them was like “dealing with the handicapped”, calling Kane physically handicapped and Undertaker mentally handicapped; Undertaker responded by telling McMahon that he and Kane would make him handicapped if he crossed them again.
 McMahon then made an obscene gesture toward the two, which Undertaker caught him doing.
 Undertaker then took McMahon down and began assaulting him, with Kane joining in by stomping him.
 Undertaker then went to work on McMahon’s leg, attacking it with several elbow drops and locking in a submission hold while Kane kept McMahon’s associates Pat Patterson and Gerald Brisco from stepping in to stop them.
 Finally, the attack moved outside the ring where Undertaker used the steel ring steps to crush the injured leg.

 Austin, meanwhile, got further revenge on the injured McMahon on the following week’s Raw by invading his hospital room and attacking him with a bedpan and a defibrillator before finally sticking an enema tube in his rear end.
-Austin then delivered promo on Raw on October 12 where he said that he had no intention of cooperating with McMahon and declared the only hand he would raise in victory would be his.
+On October 12 Raw, Austin poured cement on Vince McMahon's Chevrolet Corvette and delivered a promo where he said that he had no intention of cooperating with McMahon and declared the only hand he would raise in victory would be his.
 McMahon countered by warning Austin that if he did not perform his duties properly and award the championship to the winner of the match, he would fire Austin on the spot in front of the audience at the event.